 - Putting on makeup

 - Washing your face

 Your doctor will diagnose trigeminal neuralgia mainly based on your description of the pain, including:

 - Type.
 Pain related to trigeminal neuralgia is sudden, shock-like and brief.

 - Location.
 The parts of your face that are affected by pain will tell your doctor if the trigeminal nerve is involved.

 - Triggers.
-Trigeminal neuralgia-related pain usually is brought on by light stimulation of your cheeks, such as from eating, talking or even encountering a cool breeze.
+Trigeminal neuralgia-related pain usually is brought on by eating, talking, light touch of your face or even encountering a cool breeze.